Gombe screens 2,698 persons for N-power programme - Nigeria Today

 Gombe screens 2,698 persons for N-power programme

-The Focal Officer of N-power in Gombe, Hajiya Maryam Mele, told journalists in Gombe on Friday.
+The Focal Officer of N-power in Gombe, Maryam Mele, disclosed this in an interview with newsmen in Gombe on Friday.

-Mele, who is also the Special Adviser to Governor Ibrahim Dankwambo, said the state was allocated 16,000 slots for the entire programme, the News Agency of Nigeria (NAN) reports.
+Mele, who is also the Special Adviser to Governor Ibrahim Dankwambo, said the state was allocated 16,000 slots for the entire programme.

-“We are lucky because out of the 36 states and FCT, Gombe was among the 14 states that beat the deadline of December 15, 2016, to enable the beneficiaries collect their stipends.
+“We are lucky because out of the 36 states and FCT, Gombe was among the 14 states that was able to beat the deadline of Dec.
+15, 2016, to enable the beneficiaries collect their stipends.

 “We commend the Federal Government because some of the beneficiaries have started receiving their December alert of N30,000,’’ the official said.